Course "Economic Policy in Developing and Emerging Countries: A Practitioners' View" (EI047)

 Every second academic year, the Graduate Institute’s Centre for Finance and Development and Department of International Economics offer this exceptional course.
-The course was last offered in Spring 2018-2019.

 The aim of this course is to show how economic concepts are applied in real-world policymaking.
 The course, which is held every second year, is taught by a group of Graduate Institute’s alumni with at least 10 years of professional experience, who now work in the financial sector and international organizations such as the International Monetary Fund, the World Bank and the OECD, combining a sound academic background with hands-on expertise.